 Welding Education Requirements and Career Information

 Welders are tradesmen who specialize in fabricating products by joining together materials like steel, brass, stainless steel and aluminum.
 Welding skills may be gained by attending formal courses or through on-the-job training.
 These skills can be applied to automobile manufacturing, ship building, construction and the creative arts.
-A strong technical education in the various forms of welding will expand career possibilities.
+A strong technical education in the various forms of welding will expand a welder's career possibilities.

 Education Requirements for Welders